Procedure for Requesting Accommodations:

 4. Approve the Student Accommodation Notification

 Once accommodations are determined, the Director will inform instructors of the reasonable accommodations via a letter from the SSC.
 At the start of each succeeding semester, the student must give written consent for the director to send letters to the student′s new professors.
 Appropriate paperwork is available in the SSC.

 5. Student to Communicate with Professors

 In the postsecondary setting, students bear the responsibility to self-disclose with professors.
-Using the student copy of the ACCESS letter, the student introduces him/herself to each professor.
+Using the student copy of the accomodation letter, the student introduces him/herself to each professor.
 It is suggested that this conversation take place within the first two weeks of the semester to allow the professor to make adequate accommodations to the student.
 Student and professor agree on reasonable accommodations for the specific class.

 6. Report Any Problems

 Students are expected to maintain contact with the coordinator of disability services regarding the implementation and effectiveness of accommodations.
 If accommodation needs are not being met in the classroom, the student should request a meeting with the faculty member without delay.
-If further assistance is necessary, the student should contact ACCESS immediately to address the concern.
+If further assistance is necessary, the student should contact the SSC immediately to address the concern.
 See the grievance procedures as stated in the Geneva College Handbook (.pdf).